Stantl3r/Naze/README.md

 # Sanctuary
-An app that directs you to the closest relief shelter in the case of an emergency and/or disaster.
+An app that directs you to the closest relief shelter in the case of a disaster.

 ## Using Sanctuary